Syed Sardar Ahmed Pirzada

 Syed Sardar Ahmed Pirzada (سید سردار احمد پیرزادہ; born 27 March 1961) is a Pakistani journalist, radio anchor, and socio-political analyst most prominently known as the First Blind Journalist of Pakistan.
 He is currently Chief Editor of Monthly Akhbar-e-Urdu and also writes columns for Urdu newspapers including Daily Nawaiwaqt.
 He has been recognized and awarded by many NGOs and prominent personalities of Pakistan including but not limited to the Former President of Pakistan, Mr. Asif Ali Zardari.

-He is one of the few Pakistani Journalists whose articles and analysis were being monitored by the Global Intelligence Company Stratfor in the emails leaked by WikiLeaks.
+He was one of the key advocates of "The ICT Rights of Persons with Disability Act 2020" passed in the National Assembly of Pakistan and is still campaigning for equal opportunities and proper legislation for Persons with Disabilities in Pakistan.

 Personal life and early career

 Syed Sardar Ahmed Pirzada was born in the city of Jauharabad, District Khushab, Pakistan in March 1961.
 He was partially sighted at birth but due to the progression of Glaucoma became visually impaired soon after.
 His education consisted of inclusive institutions that did not have any special facilities to accommodate Visually Impaired students.
-He did his Masters in Journalism from the University of the Punjab, Lahore in 1985.
+He earned his master's degree in journalism from the University of the Punjab, Lahore in 1985.
 Sardar Pirzada faced a lot of oppression and bias due to his impairment and people in his field of work refused to judge him on merit alone (by his own accounts).

 Following his post graduation in journalism, Pirzada entered mainstream media and started working as reporter and sub editor for national dailies and weeklies including Daily Jang, Daily Jasarat, Daily Mashriq and Weekly Istaqlal.
 He has also worked as the editor of the English monthly entitled The Diplomat, a publication designed for the diplomatic community of Pakistan.
 Sometime in 1988 Sardar Ahmed Pirzada joined the government organization National Language Authority Of Pakistan (now NLPD, Ministry of Information, Broadcasting and National Heritage of Govt of Pakistan) as the Public Relations Officer.
 He became the editor of Monthly Akhbar-e-Urdu in 2003 and became Editor-in-Chief of the same in 2011.
 During this time has published a five-volume book series entitled Pakistan Mein Urdu (Urdu in Pakistan).